 The speech won the case for Burden and he was awarded \$50 in damages for the loss of his beloved dog.
-Hornsby appealed the case to the Missouri Supreme Court where the verdict was upheld.
-George Graham Vest was a lawyer, a Congressman, and ultimately a U.S. Senator, but he is most remembered for his famous and eloquent eulogy on a dog.
+Hornsby took the case to the Missouri Supreme Court where the verdict was upheld.
+George Graham Vest was a lawyer, a Congressman, and ultimately a U.S. Senator, but he is most remembered for his eloquent defense of a dog.

 The first time the word worship is found in the N. T. Scriptures is in Matt.
 2:2.
-I'm sure you remember this story too.
+I'm sure you remember the story.
 Wise men from the East came to Jerusalem and asked: "Where is the one who has been born king of the Jews?
 We saw his star in the east and have come to worship him?"
 (Matt.
 2:2).
-These wise men therefore bowed down and worshiped Jesus like a dog licking his master's hand.